 As a small life cycle within the bigger life cycle, the execution improvement phase is designed to continuously improve the execution of the process within the context of the process design.
 To be more precise, Line Managers are requested to find ways to optimize process execution without changing the process design itself.
 This can be done by optimizing the local flow of material or eliminating waste and so on.

 Phases 1 to 6 are in the accountability of the person being accountable for the process design (e.g., Process Owner).
 Phase 7 is in the accountability of the person who is accountable for process execution within the respective organizational units (e.g., Line Manager).

 I hope, this description clarifies how to use the New Process Life Cycle.
 If not, please feel free to contact me.
-For further details, check out the New Process Toolbox with specific tools and methods along the New Process Life Cycle.
-The New Process Toolbox provides more ideas to rethink your own process.
+For further details, click on the different phases of the New Process Life Cycle (top of this page) to access the process models with specific tools and methods.